-On August 16, 2002, the Company announced that its Board of Directors had authorized the repurchase of up to 2 million shares of the Company's common stock.
-The repurchased stock provides the Company with treasury shares for general corporate purposes, such as stock to be issued under employee stock option and stock purchase plans.
+On August 16, 2002, AVANT announced that its Board of Directors had authorized the repurchase of up to 2 million shares of its common stock.
+The repurchased stock provides AVANT with treasury shares for general corporate purposes, such as stock to be issued under employee stock option and stock purchase plans.
 The share repurchase plan expired as of August 31, 2003.
-The Company purchased 220,300 shares through December 31, 2003 at a cost of \$227,600.
+We purchased 220,300 shares through December 31, 2003 at a cost of \$227,600.
+No shares were purchased in 2004.